kexiZeroing/kexiZeroing.github.io/src/blog/guide-to-prompt-engineering.md

 Place static content (system instructions, context, tool definitions) at the beginning of your prompt.
 Mark the end of the reusable content for caching using the `cache_control` parameter.
 The cache has a 5-minute lifetime, refreshed each time the cached content is used.

+### Claude System Prompts
+Claude includes a System Prompts release notes section in its docs.
+This section logs updates made to the default system prompts used on Claude.ai and in the mobile apps.
+The system prompt does not affect the API.
+Check it out here: https://docs.anthropic.com/en/release-notes/system-prompts

 ## OpenAI Responses vs. Chat Completions
 The Responses API and Chat Completions API are two different ways to interact with OpenAI's models.
 As model capabilities evolve, the Responses API is a flexible foundation for building action-oriented applications, with built-in tools: Web search, File search, Computer use. *Currently the file search and computer use tools are only available using the new Responses API.*